rsdoiel/rsdoiel.github.io/blog/2025/06/30/Build_a_Static_Web_Server.md

 [2025-06-30 16:27:31] [GET] /favicon.ico 404
 ~~~

+I reload my web browser page, what do I see?
+A list of files.
+I know that file directory listing works.
-What do you do you see in the browser page?
-Is it a list of files?
-Is one of them "helloworld.html"?
-If so click on it.
-You should now see an simple web page with the words "Hello World".
-Congratulations, you've created your first static web server.
+One of the files is "helloworld.html".
+I click on it.
+I my simple web page with the words "Hello World" and "Hello World 2".
+Yippee, I've created a static web server.

-You might be wondering how to shutdown the web server.
-In the terminal window press control and the letter c, aka "Ctrl-C".
-This will shutdown the web server.
-You can confirm it is shutdown in the web browser by reloading the page.
+You might be wondering how I shutdown the web server.
+In the terminal window I press control and the letter c, aka "Ctrl-C".
+This will shuts down the web server.
+I can confirm it is shutdown in the web browser by reloading the page.
+I see an connection error page now.

-You don't need to answer questions about permissions each time you run a program.
-You can specify the permissions you want to grant on the command line.
-I know from our test that our program needs "net" and "read" permissions.
-We can grant this using the following command.
+I don't want to answer questions about permissions each time I run my prototype.
+I can specify the permissions I want to grant on the command line.
+I know from my test that my program needs "net" and "read" permissions.
+I can grant this using the following command.

 ~~~shell
 deno run --allow-net --allow-read webserver_v1.js
 ~~~

-Better yet we can compile our JavaScript program into an executable file.
-The is handy because we can run it without Deno being installed (such as on a different computer using the same operating system and processor).
-An executable becomes similar to our other tools in our tool box like our terminal application, text editor and web browser.
+Better yet I can compile our JavaScript program into an executable file.
+An executable is handy because I can run it without Deno being installed on a different computer as long as it runs the same operating system and has the same CPU type.
+Compiling to an executable makes this prototype similar to our tools in my web tool box.
+It let's me treat it just like my terminal application, text editor and web browser.

 ~~~shell
 deno compile --allow-net --allow-read webserver_v1.js
 ~~~

-This should result in a file being created called "webserver_v1" (or on Windows, "webserver_v1.exe").
-This file can be run from this directory or moved to another directory where you store other programs.
+This results in a file being created called "webserver_v1" (or on Windows, "webserver_v1.exe").
+This file can be run from this directory or moved to another directory where I store other programs (e.g. `$HOME/bin` or `$HOME\bin` on Windows).

 ## Improving on v1

 While webserver_v1.js is helpful it could be more friendly.
 What if I want to use a different port number?
-What if I want to server out content my current directory or maybe I want to service content on a different mounted drive?We can do that by adding support for command line arguments.
+What if I want to server out content my current directory or maybe I want to service content on a different mounted drive?
+I can do that by adding support for command line arguments.

 ~~~JavaScript
 /**